-Pay Mr L £500 for the distress and inconvenience caused by Options' failure to act fairly and reasonably
+Pay Mr C £500 for the distress and inconvenience caused by Options' failure to act fairly and reasonably

-Mr L transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.
+Mr C transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.

-I think it's fair to say this would have caused Mr L some distress and inconvenience.
-He will clearly have been worried that his retirement provision will have been reduced and I was sorry to hear that he's been suffering from health concerns of late.
-So I do not doubt that this will have made the effect worse for him too.
+I think it's fair to say this would have caused Mr C some distress and inconvenience.
+He will clearly have been worried that his retirement provision will have been reduced.
 So, I consider that a payment of £500 is appropriate to compensate for that upset.